Umuzi-org/ACN-syllabus/content/topics/javascript-specific/js-naming-convention/_index.md

 - Self documentation.
 The same way your code should be easily readable - so should your files.
 This saves you and your team loads of time.

-- cleaner import/exports.
+- Cleaner import/exports.
 Good naming makes importing/exporting modules and creating variables inside your your files easier and more intuitive.

 - Consistency.
 This is the key to maintainability.